dali-lab/pine-beetle-backend/README.md

 - Implemented fresh redesigns
 - Constructed private capability for partners to pull Survey123 data to the database

-### Expected Implementation: Fall, 2019
+### Implemented: Fall, 2019

-- Improve pipeline from Survey123 to MongoDB for updated previously seen data
+### Expected Implementation: Winter, 2020
-- Fix problems seen with Spring 2019 data collection
+- Automate pipeline from Survey123 to MongoDB for updated previously seen data
 - Improve model
 - Improve run/load-times
 - Cache/store previous model runs on server or in database to both improve run times and allow future versions of the predictive model to use previous model runs as inputs